worldline/ControllerFactory/README.md

 For the moment, `ControllerFactory` cannot:

+* deal with controllers that are using Swift's Generics, as they cannot be marked `@objc`;
 * deal with controllers that are instantiated from a UIStoryboard, without writing some code (see [below](#custom-initializer));
 * fetch controllers from multiple bundles at the same time.